Portuguese grammar: Gerund and participle forms

 The gerund form of a verb always ends with -ndo.
 It is used to make compound tenses expressing continuing action, e.g. ele está cantando ("he is singing"), ele estava cantando ("he was singing"); or as an adverb, e.g. ele trabalha cantando ("he works while singing").
 It is never inflected for person or number.

 In European Portuguese, the gerund is often replaced by the infinitive (preceded by "a") when used to express continuing action.

 The participle of regular verbs is used in compound verb tenses, as in ele havia cantado ("he had sung").
 It can also be used as an adjective, and in this case it is inflected to agree with the noun's gender and number: um hino cantado ("a sung anthem", masculine singular), três árias cantadas ("three sung arias", feminine plural).
 Some verbs have two distinct forms (one regular, one irregular) for these two uses.
 Additionally, a few verbs have two different verbal participles, a regular one for the active voice, and an irregular one for the passive voice.
 An example is the verb matar (to kill): Bruto havia matado César ("Brutus had killed Cesar"), César foi morto por Bruto ("Cesar was killed by Brutus").
-Regular participle forms always ends with -ado, for first conjugation verbs, or with -ido, for second and third conjugation verbs.
+Regular participle forms always end with -ado, for first conjugation verbs, or with -ido, for second and third conjugation verbs.